kyoh86/gogh/README.md

 ![](./image/gogh.jpg)

-## DESCRIPTION
+## Description

 **`gogh` is forked from [ghq](https://github.com/motemen/ghq).**

 `gogh` provides a way to organize remote repository clones, like `go get` does.
 When you clone a remote repository by `gogh get`, gogh makes a directory under a specific root directory (by default `~/go/src`) using the remote repository URL's host and path.
 And creating new one by `gogh new`, gogh make both of a local project and a remote repository.

 ```
 $ gogh get https://github.com/kyoh86/gogh